-You've probably heard of a muskie, a mackerel, and a monkfish, but what about a mustache Zamora?
-Or, do you know the scientific names for any of these?
+You've probably heard of a muskie, a mackerel, and a monkfish, but what about a mustache Zamora, or do you know the scientific names for any of these?
 Knowing both the common and scientific names for fish helps when researching and talking about specific species.
-And it never hurts when you're trying to sound like an expert.
+It never hurts when you're trying to sound like an expert.
 Here are some of the many fish names that start with M.

 Bedotia geayi.
 A freshwater fish found in the Mananjary River basin in Madagascar.
 A small fish, up to 9 cm in length, it favors the quiet, shaded waters of small streams.

 Dimidiochromis compressiceps.
 A native of Lake Malawi, Africa, this aggressive breed is known to bite the eyes out of prey (thus the nickname).
 It also devours its prey starting with the tail, perhaps the only predator that does this.